Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility

-Let $\bm{z}\in \mathcal{Z}$ denote the vector of decision variables, where $\mathcal{Z}$ is the feasible set, which may be continuous, discrete, or a mixed-integer domain, $\bm{y}$ the vector of random variables capturing the endogenous uncertainty, and $\contV^0\in \mathcal{X} \subseteq \mathbb{R}$ represent continuous contextual covariates (features).
-The superscript $0$ indicates that they are the factual, i.e. original, contextual covariates.
-The uncertainty is modeled through a conditional probability distribution $\mathbb{P}(\bm{y}| \bm{z}, \contV^0)$.
-We assume that this distribution is known, and we do not tackle the challenging task of learning this distribution from data \citep[see survey][]{SADANA2025271}.
+Let $\bm{z}\in \mathcal{Z}$ denote the vector of decision variables, where $\mathcal{Z}$ is the feasible set, which may be continuous, discrete, or a mixed-integer domain; let $\bm{y}$ denote the vector of random variables capturing the endogenous uncertainty; and let $\contV^0\in \mathcal{X} \subseteq \mathbb{R}^{d_x}$ represent continuous covariates describing the context.
+The superscript $0$ indicates that they are the factual (i.e., original) covariates.

+Uncertain parameters follow a conditional probability distribution $\Prob(\bm{y}| \bm{z}, \contV^0)$.
+We assume that this distribution is known, and we do not tackle the task of estimating this distribution from data \citep[see survey][]{SADANA2025271}.